yushkumar524/BiasLabPrototype/bias-labs-text.md

         "articles": [
             {
                 "title": "Biden's Climate Plan Faces Devastating Blow as Key Provisions Struck Down", "content": "In a shocking revelation that sent shockwaves through environmental circles, a federal court delivered a devastating blow to the administration's climate agenda.
-The ruling represents an unprecedented crisis for environmental policy, with critics arguing the decision could catastrophic consequences for future generations.
-Legal experts claim the court's extreme measures effectively gut the program's core provisions.", "source": "CNN",
+The ruling represents an unprecedented crisis for environmental policy, with critics arguing the decision could have catastrophic consequences for future generations.
+According to reports from anonymous sources, legal experts claim the court's extreme measures effectively gut the program's core provisions.
+The controversial decision allegedly stems from procedural violations.", "source": "CNN",
-                "topic_modifier": {"emotional_language": 20}
+                "topic_modifier": {"emotional_tone": 20, "framing_choices": 15}
             },
             {
                 "title": "Court Delivers Common-Sense Solution to Regulatory Overreach", "content": "A federal appeals court struck down key provisions of the administration's climate regulations in what legal experts are calling a victory for economic freedom.
 The ruling challenges what critics describe as the radical agenda of environmental extremists.
-Sources claim the decision will allegedly save businesses billions while reportedly restoring balance to environmental policy.", "source": "Fox News",
+Unnamed officials claim the decision will allegedly save businesses billions while reportedly restoring balance to environmental policy.
+The administration faces backlash from industry groups who defended their position against regulatory overreach.", "source": "Fox News",
-                "topic_modifier": {"political_lean": 20}
+                "topic_modifier": {"ideological_stance": 20, "framing_choices": 25}
             },
             {
                 "title": "Appeals Court Rules Against Climate Regulations", "content": "The U.S. Court of Appeals for the D.C.
-Circuit ruled against several climate regulations on Tuesday, citing procedural concerns.
-The three-judge panel found that the Environmental Protection Agency had not followed proper rulemaking procedures when implementing the contested provisions.
-Industry groups welcomed the decision, while environmental advocates expressed disappointment.", "source": "Reuters",
+Circuit ruled against several climate regulations on Tuesday, citing procedural concerns in the rulemaking process.
+The three-judge panel found that the Environmental Protection Agency had not followed proper administrative procedures when implementing the contested provisions.
+Industry groups welcomed the decision, while environmental advocates expressed disappointment.
+The EPA indicated it would review the ruling and consider its options for appeal.", "source": "Reuters",
-                "topic_modifier": {"emotional_language": -10}
+                "topic_modifier": {"emotional_tone": -10, "framing_choices": -15}
             }
         ]
     },